Carabobo

-Carabobo State (Estado Carabobo, [esˈtaðo kaɾaˈβoβo]) is one of the 23 states of Venezuela, located in the north of the country, about two hours by car from Caracas.
+Carabobo State (Estado Carabobo, [esˈtaðo kaɾaˈβoβo]) is one of the 23 states of Venezuela.
+Located in the Central Region of Venezuela, it is about two hours by car from Caracas.
 The state capital city is Valencia, which is also the country's main industrial center.
-The state's area is 4,369 km2 and as of the 2011 census, had a population of 2,245,744.
+The state's area is 4,369 km2 and, as of the 2011 census, had a population of 2,245,744.

 Carabobo State was the site of the Battle of Carabobo on 24 June 1821.
-This was a decisive win in the war of independence from Spain, and was led by Simón Bolívar.
+This was a decisive victory for the Venezuelans, led by Simón Bolívar, in their war of independence against Spain.

 Toponymy

 There are several versions about the origin of the name Carabobo.
 One of them refers to a voice coming from a local Arawaco language: Karau means savannah and bo means water.
 The repeated bo acts as a superlative, i.e. a lot of water or streams.
 Thus, Carabobo would mean Savannah of Waters or Savannah of Ravines.